kenpfowler/coding-challenge-json-parser/README.md

 3. create your own tests by adding new tests to the tests folder

-    in the tests folder create a test and name it in the following format "pass" | "fail + number + .txt
+    in the tests folder create a test and name it in the following format "pass" | "fail" + number + .txt

     if the test should pass, add valid json to the file